 2. Research your real estate agent

 It seems that researching is a reoccurring theme here, but researching your desired real estate agent is important in making sure that you’re selecting the best agent for you.
 You’ll be working with your agent closely to sell your home and it’s important that you not only enjoy working with them but feel they are providing you with the best level of service.
 It’s important to look at reviews, their background, and the selling or buying history of your agent.
 This may help provide good insight into what your experience will be like.

-Choosing the best real estate agent can be hard, especially if you’ve never worked with one before, but I’ve outlined the top 4 characteristics to pay attention to here.
+Choosing the best real estate agent can be hard, especially if you’ve never worked with one before, but I’ve outlined here.
 You should also keep a lookout for any of these 7 tell-tale signs that you may be hiring the wrong agent.

 3. Get an estimate of your mortgage payoff amount

 Getting a mortgage payoff amount estimate from your lender will help you better understand your potential to gain or lose when selling your home.
 Having this information will help you make educated decisions while you decide what price you would like to list your home at, and ultimately, what your under contract price will be.
 This may also help you determine financial decisions moving forward after the sale of your home, such as the amount of cash you will have on-hand to purchase your next house.